Phase One: Resources/Processes

 Each degree program is to have an Advisory Committee—standing or ad hoc.
 For certificate programs and advisement sequences that are closely related to a degree program, reviewers may seek input from the same advisory committee that advises the department on the degree program.
 For programs that are accredited by an external agency, the agency may be considered to be the advisory committee.
 Further, a description of the agency and its review team and a copy of the accreditation report and recommendations may stand in place of the materials called for in this section.

-if one is not already in place.
+- Establish a degree program advisory committee if one is not already in place.

 - Develop a brief report endorsed by the committee articulating the purpose, goals and activities of the committee.

 Select Members –

-List the committee membership (names,
+- List the committee membership (names, titles, contact information)

 - Indicate how the committee’s design ensures the achievement of the committee’s goals.

-Meeting schedule – annual, semiannual
+Meeting schedule – annual, semiannual or biennial

-Indicate actual and projected meeting dates.
+- Indicate actual and projected meeting dates.